 That night, and in the nights that followed, the insides of my stomach kept twisting and churning every time I remembered “what is MY glass of milk?
 How do I repay what I’ve gained from seventeen years’ education?

 Was my decision wrong?
-Even if it was, how could I wake up every morning and go to work as if I’m being dragged into my own execution?
+Even if it was, how could I have woken up every morning and go to work as if I were being dragged into my own execution?
 I felt sick, I realized I couldn’t eat properly, and I felt so alone.

 I wasn’t happy.

 So I upped and left.